 Shearing during COVID

 All alpaca businesses must assess the risks associated with exposure to COVID-19 and implement control measures.
-For the alpaca industry, shearing is an essential service/practice and unlike shows cannot be canceled.
+For the alpaca industry, shearing is an essential service/practice and unlike shows cannot be cancelled.
 Therefore the AAA recommends that all farmers assess the risk that COVID-19 presents to the health and safety of yourselves and your workers and implement control measures to minimise the risk of exposure to COVID-19.
 The AAA has prepared a set of shearing guidelines to assist members and their contractors to stay COVID safe during shearing season.
+These guidelines and associated documents can be found in the Member’s Portal of this website.

 Shearer Business Directory